matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 Additionally, only storing 3PID hashes at rest instead of the plain-text versions is impractical if the hashing algorithm ever needs to be changed.

-Bloom filters are an alternative method of providing private contact discovery, however does not scale well due to clients needing to download a large filter that needs updating every time a new bind is made.
-Further considered solutions are explored in https://signal.org/blog/contact-discovery/ Signal's eventual solution of using Software Guard Extensions (detailed in https://signal.org/blog/private-contact-discovery/) is considered impractical for a federated network, as it requires specialized hardware.
+Bloom filters are an alternative method of providing private contact discovery.
+However, they do not scale well due to requiring clients to download a large filter that needs updating every time a new bind is made.
+Further considered solutions are explored in https://signal.org/blog/contact-discovery/.
+Signal's eventual solution of using Software Guard Extensions (detailed in https://signal.org/blog/private-contact-discovery/) is considered impractical for a federated network, as it requires specialized hardware.